0x4248/LightCSS_Themes/README.md

 ## Licence

 This software is free under the CC-0 licence.
 You can modify and distribute it as you like, with no restrictions.
+See [This page](https://creativecommons.org/publicdomain/zero/1.0/) for more information.